openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-frontend-dependencies.rst

 Abstract
 ********

-Proposes best practices for maintaining dependencies on Javscript repositories of Open edX
+Proposes best practices for maintaining dependencies on Javascript repositories of Open edX

 Context
 *******

-Openedx mico-frontends(MFEs) use javascript.
-We maintain these repositoriesusing  To upgrade its dependencies through package.json, we can either use `^` or `~` operators to automatically upgrade major and patch versions respectively.
+Openedx micro-frontends(MFEs) use javascript.
+We maintain these repositories using  To upgrade its dependencies through package.json, we can either use `^` or `~` operators to automatically upgrade major and patch versions respectively.
 It might lead to some complexities since its hard to debug what upgrade actually caused the issue.
 To overcome this issue, we can use renovate bot.
 Renovate Bot is a popular GitHub app that automatically keeps your npm dependencies (including the package-lock.json) up-to-date.
 Once installed, Renovate Bot scans your repository for outdated packages and creates pull requests with updated versions.
 You can configure the bot's behavior through a renovate.json file in your repository.